smejari1/Centsible/README.md

+# Centsible:
+A personal finance app with multiple features like tracking a user’s spending amount.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.